 Use a Decorative Wall Panel

-A unique wall decoration or a die-cut decorative wall panel is always a good option when you want to hide an air conditioner.
+A unique wall decoration or a die-cut decorative wall panel is always a good option when you want to hide an air conditioner and as an added bonus you don’t have to worry about always having to clean the AC.
 A panel can turn anything into a sophisticated work of art.
 You can buy one at your local store, have a carpenter build one for you, or even buy one online.
 Look for a panel that will match your home décor, so it integrates with the rest of the house.

 Hiding an AC unit in the house is not always easy, but with a little creativity, your AC will be out of the way, and your design will still look sleek.